godot-escoria/escoria-demo-game/doc/esc_reference.md

 - wait seconds
   Blocks execution of the current script for a number of seconds specified by the "seconds" parameter.

-- change_scene path
+- change_scene path position
-  Loads a new scene, specified by "path"
+  Loads a new scene, specified by "path".
+Optional parameters:
+  - position is the name of a Position2D node where the player will be put.

 - teleport object1 object2
   Sets the position of object1 to the position of object2